November 15, 2024

 The Port Authority Board of Commissioners last adopted an expanded minimum wage policy in 2018, which brought the wages of airport workers to a minimum of $19 per hour as of September 2023 but did not provide for any further increases without additional Board action, according to Governor Hochul.

 To offset costs to businesses operating stores and restaurants at Port Authority airports, the Port Authority also proposed a revision to the agency’s policy that regulates concession pricing at the agency’s airports.
 The revised policy will allow concessionaires to charge prices to their customers at a level not to exceed 15 percent of the local, off-airport “street prices” for comparable products.
-The Port Authority will also allow airport concessionaires to add an employee benefits and retention surcharge not to exceed 3 percent of a customer’s pre-tax bill.
+The Port Authority will also allow airport concessionaires to add employee benefits and retention surcharge not to exceed 3 percent of a customer’s pre-tax bill.

 The Port Authority is scheduled to take action on the proposal at its December 12th meeting.
 Members of the public and all interested parties are invited to submit comments via the Port Authority website during a 30-day comment period.
-All comments received about the proposed policy will be submitted to the Port Authority commissioners for consideration of changes, if any, to the proposal. o
+All comments received about the proposed policy will be submitted to the Port Authority commissioners for consideration of changes, if any, to the proposal.

 Bills Delivered to the Governor